gitpeters/paylane/README.md

 ## 📚 The posts

-The series runs on LinkedIn as visual carousels by **Peter Abraham** (Backend Engineer).
+The series runs on LinkedIn as visual carousels.
 Click any cover to open the full slide deck — the PDFs live in [`posts/`](posts/):

 <table>